Boggo Road busway station

 Boggo Road busway station is located in Brisbane, Australia serving the suburb of Dutton Park.
 It opened on 3 August 2009, as part of the Eastern Busway from UQ Lakes to Buranda.

-The busway platforms at Boggo Road are numbered 5 and 6 to align with the platforms at the adjacent Park Road railway station.
+The busway platforms at Boggo Road are numbered 5 and 6 to align with the platforms at the adjacent Boggo Road railway station.
+They will be renumbered to 3 and 4 in 2026 to ensure consistency between above ground rail, below ground rail, and busway platforms.

 Transport links

-Brisbane Transport operate seven routes via Boggo Road busway station:
+Transport for Brisbane operate seven routes via Boggo Road busway station: